mspych/blog/content/blog/finance-part-one/index.md

 The next step is a bit geeky.

 I’ve mentioned already that Hazel can run actions.
 Like mini programs but with no code.
-Well turns out Hazel can run an actual code and with some experimenting and googling I was able to put together an AppleScript that that will create a “payment” task in my OmniFocus “Finance” project.
+Well turns out Hazel can run an actual code and with some experimenting and googling I was able to put together an AppleScript that will create a “payment” task in my OmniFocus “Finance” project.

 Here’s the actual script.